daronphang/programming-resources/cloud-computing/AWS/services/support/support.md

 Basic support is free for all AWS customers.
 It includes access to whitepapers, documentation, and support communities.

-With Basic Support, you have access to a l**imited selection of AWS Trusted Advisor checks**.
+With Basic Support, you have access to a **limited selection of AWS Trusted Advisor checks**.
 You can also use the **AWS Personal Health Dashboard**, a tool that provides alerts and remediation guidancee when AWS is experiencing events that may affect you.

 ### Developer